Compañía Primitiva de Gas de Buenos Aires Ltda.: History

-The company was founded in 1854 in Buenos Aires, and its plant was located in the area of Retiro, in the current Tower Monumental.
+The company was founded in 1853 in Buenos Aires, and its gas holder was located in the area of Retiro, in the current Tower Monumental.
 The company was dedicated in its origins in provide the public lighting of the city.
 In 1895 the company began to carry out the works to supply electrical energy to the city of Buenos Aires.
 In 1897, the Board of the Primitiva acquired the Sociedad de Luz Eléctrica Edison, the main electrical plant of the city.
+By those times, Retiro was located very close to Río de la Plata, which allowed a quick transport of coal (imported from the United Kingdom) from barges to the plant.